 It’s important for employee communication and internal communication campaigns to acknowledge that this year may look and feel different.
-But we can also gently remind employees of the value in taking a break from work to reconnect with themselves and loved ones.
+But we can also gently remind employees of the value of taking a break from work to reconnect with themselves and their loved ones.
 In fact, with the COVID-19 pandemic weighing heavily on all of us, a break from office responsibilities may be more important than ever.

 For one of our clients, we recently ran a Staycation contest — raffling off cool Staycation packages (like everything you need for the perfect outdoor movie night) — to encourage employees to take time for themselves, even during these strange times.

 With Open Enrollment just behind (most of) us, it’s time to focus on programs and resources that employees can lean on year-round.
 Think about helping your employees truly understand the breadth and depth of your benefits package with clear internal communication.

 They’ve just spent time making decisions about their medical, dental, vision, account, and income protection benefits, so now is a good time to promote other solutions like:

 - Personal health coaching

 - Employee discount programs